LocalAIEnjoyer/Local-Ollama-AI-Interface/ReadMe.md

 This one of the reasons as for why this project has a GitHub.
 The other reasons would be for BackUp Purposes, being able to be able to view my progress through this project, to track any bugs I find during any testing and to get feedback on the project and Ideas on how to improve it should you like it!

 Lastly, I do want to reference that this project may be viewed similar to some sort of a Neuro-Sama clone or other AI Vtuber clone (I'm not aware of many at the time of writting this).
 While that is not the objective of the project, I do want to leave here some praise to Vedal and other Developers that have created similar Programs/Interfaces/Projects to this one.
-Part of the reason I've created this was due to a dream I had as a kid to create or have my own computer assistant and the other was from seeing people on the internet, such as Vedal with Neuro-Sama, being able to create them.
+Part of the reason I've created this was due to an objective I had as a kid to create or have my own computer assistant and the other was from seeing people on the internet, such as Vedal with Neuro-Sama, being able to create them.